-A borrower should be aware of prepayment penalties.
+Be aware of prepayment penalties.
 A prepayment penalty is a fee charged by a lender when a loan is paid prior to its maturity.
 Prepayment penalties vary significantly among lenders.
-Prepayment penalties will increase the cost of refinancing a mortgage and reduce the flexibility of changing loan alternatives, such as refinancing if interest rates decline.
+Prepayment penalties increase the cost of refinancing a mortgage and reduce the flexibility of changing loan alternatives, such as refinancing if interest rates decline.
 In Canada prepayment penalties are often the greater of 3 months interest or interest differential.
-Interest differential is the difference in the state rated and the cost of funds at that time.
+Interest differential is the difference in the stated rate and the cost of funds at that time.